 Countertops: sealed with Envirotex Lite pour-on finish, $290

-Backsplash: stenciled with Santa Ana Tile Stencil, painted with Valspar Bright White and Blue Mystery, $30
+Backsplash: stenciled with Santa Ana Tile Stencil, painted with Valspar Bright White and Sherwin Willaims Blue Mystery (from their line at Lowes), $30

 Appliances: bought secondhand, $400